 Images and the Problem with Formats

 At the moment hands down the most successful format for ebooks is the Kindle, which uses a .mobi file format.
 This format is one step up from seeing raw HTML and basically is shit.
-Formatting and design is almost non existent, and is designed purely to perform the function of displaying text.
+Formatting and design is almost non-existent, and is designed purely to perform the function of displaying text.
 Once you try and include anything but the cover things fall apart.
-Images are buggy, and break apart text, and add a great deal of hassle to the project.
-On top of this Amazon further penalize the author (who wants to give the best experience to the reader) by charging for the download, at about 15p per MB of data, which when you consider some books are only making £1.50 profit, can reduce that markably.
-Of course the designer can reduce the file size of all images to the smallest possible, and make then greyscale, but really this only further reduces the appeal of the book.
+Images are buggy and break apart the text, and add a great deal of hassle to the project.
+On top of this Amazon further penalize the author (who wants to give the best experience to the reader) by charging for the download, at about 15p per MB of data, which when you consider some books are only making £1.50 profit, can reduce that markedly.
+Of course, the designer can reduce the file size of all images to the smallest possible, and make then greyscale, but really this only further reduces the appeal of the book.

-Ibooks use the latest EPUB file format, and allow full colour images, fixed layout (like a book or mag), video, slideshows, audio, and anything in this format simply looks amazing on a tablet.
-It’s also easy to produce and free (using iBooks Author app), and Apple don’t charge any download fee as long the the file is under a gig or so.
+Ibooks use the latest EPUB file format, and allow full-colour images, fixed layout (like a book or mag), video, slideshows, audio, and anything in this format simply looks amazing on a tablet.
+It’s also easy to produce and free (using iBooks Author app), and Apple doesn’t charge any download fee as long the file is under a gig or so.

 In the hard copy version, price limits books to black and white print, on OK quality paper, and due to this I find photos don’t look so great, so try and only use line drawings.